rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

-% DevOps Django - Part 2 - The Pain of Deployment
+Title: DevOps Django - Part 2 - The Pain of Deployment
-%
+Date: 2011-12-13 06:30
-%
+Author: Randall Degges

-# DevOps Django - Part 2 - The Pain of Deployment
+Tags: programming, python, devops, django

 This article is part of a series I'm writing called DevOps Django.
 This series is meant to explain how to best deploy modern Django sites.
 If you're new, you